ibm-mas/mas-performance/docs/mas/core/bestpractice.md

     - coreapi pods (if users directly login to a MAS application, bypassing the Suite navigator page, this decreases the load on coreapi pods)
 - SLS namespace:
     - api-licensing pods
-- k8s apiserver pods (coreapi pods issue k8s api calls to retrieve information for MAS application CRs, configmaps, etc.)
+- k8s apiserver pods (coreapi pods issue k8s api calls to retrieve information from MAS application CRs, configmaps, etc.)

 !!!Caveat
     The scaling guidance described below is provided from lab benchmark testing and may vary based on the differences in workload, environment, or configuration settings.